shahanakattil/MS-900-Lab-Content/Module-2-Microsoft-Teams-for-Collaboration.md

     ![](Images/img220.png)

-1. To apply this policy to specific users select your newly created policy, click on **Manage users** in the search bar search and select the users or groups to whom you intend to apply this policy.
+1. To apply this policy to specific users select your newly created policy, click on **Manage users** from the dropdown select **Assign users** in the search bar search and select the users or groups to whom you intend to apply this policy.
 Select **Apply**.

 1. This policy will enable users to access only the apps that you have allowed.